rkdass/rkdass.github.io/_pages/about.md

 Link to my current [CV](assets/pdf/rkd_cv_26Jul20.pdf){:target="\_blank"}.

-Away from work, I enjoy making everyday memories with my [better-half](https://sdutta-41.github.io){:target="\_blank"}, binging my favorite shows and visiting family as often as I can.
+Away from work, I enjoy making everyday memories with my [better-half](https://sdutta-41.github.io){:target="\_blank"}, binging my favorite shows and visiting family.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->